-- This plant is endemic to most regions in Europe but also occur in some Asian countries like Japan.
+- This plant is endemic to most regions in Europe but also occurs in some Asian countries like Japan.

-- This plant is very toxic so ingestion of it is not recommended.
-Usually, it costs upset stomach and blurred visions.
+- This plant is very toxic, so ingestion is not recommended.
+Usually, it costs an upset stomach and blurred vision.

-- Its flowers are characterized by having six white bracts (sometimes pink) that are fused to a bell shaped structure.
-These exotic flowers have a very sweet smell that blossom in late spring.
+- Its flowers are characterized by six white bracts (sometimes pink) fused to a bell-shaped structure.
+These exotic flowers have a lovely smell that blossoms in late spring.

 14. Ragweed (Ambrosia Psilostachya)

 Native to North America, the Ragweed is a type of plant species with rough hair (trichome) systems, and distinctive green flowers put up in small heads.

 - The Ragweed indigenous to North America is a plant introduced from Europe during World War I. It is characterized by staminate and pistillate flowers, which are white and purple, respectively.

 - The Ragweed pollen is an allergen that is airborne and thus can travel distances.